east-sussex-county-council/Escc.ActiveDirectory/README.md

 ## Check whether a user is in a group

-You can check whether the current user of an ASP.NET application is a member of an Active Directory group (or list of groups) using the information already available in ASP.NET, storing the result in session to avoid repeated queries by the application.
+You can check whether the current user of an ASP.NET application is a member of an Active Directory group (or list of groups) using the information already available in ASP.NET.

 	var defaultDomain = new ActiveDirectorySettingsFromConfiguration().DefaultDomain;
-	var sessionCache = new SessionPermissionsResultCache();
-	var permissions = new LogonIdentityGroupMembershipChecker(defaultDomain, sessionCache);
+	var permissions = new LogonIdentityGroupMembershipChecker(defaultDomain);
 	bool result = permissions.UserIsInGroup(new [] { "group1, "group2" });
 	Dictionary<string, bool> groupResults = permissions.UserIsInGroups(new [] { "group1, "group2" });